helipilot50/orientdb-recommendation/README.md

 This is a non-contextual behavioral recommendation engine.
 There are three categories of objects: Users and Reviews.

-In our provided example, customers watch and rate movies.
-Based on their reviews, other customers determine whether they are interested in watching particular movies.
+In our provided example, users review products.
+Based on their reviews, other users determine whether they are interested in buying a product.
 Although our example uses this exact data set, it should be clear how to adapt this code to other data models.

-A users’s profile will have a history of their reviews; and a Review will have a history of  who have rated it.
+A users’s profile will have a history of their reviews; and a product will have a history of who has rated it.

-A simple recommendation task is to find another customer who is similar to the target customer and recommend products that the other customer has enjoyed.
-It is a good idea to eliminate the duplicates so that the target user is only recommended movies that they have not seen.
+A simple recommendation task is to find another user who is similar to the target user and recommend products that the other user has enjoyed.
+It is a good idea to eliminate the duplicates so that the target user is only recommended products that they have not reviewed.

-The data we are using in this exercise is a simulated data set which lists Movies watched by Customers, similar to data any media site like NetFlix, Hulu, or Tivo would use.
+The data we are using in this exercise is a simulated data set which lists Movies watched by users, similar to data any media site like NetFlix, Hulu, or Tivo would use.
 In this simulation, there are only about 25 movies in the data set.
 The data is deliberately sparse to reduce the size, consequently data integrity is not guaranteed.
 There will be many more users and ratings than movies, and some movies have no ratings at all.

 ##Schema
 Aerospike has a flexible NoSQL data model.
 A Set can be used to group records, like a relational database table, but no restrictions are applied to the records in a set.